 You may renew your probationary driver’s license after your 21st birthday, but not before.
-An operator knowledge test is not required unless you have active points on your driver record.
+A knowledge examination is required if you have any points on your driver record.

 You must arrive at least 15 minutes before your scheduled appointment time to take a driving skills test.

 You do not need to schedule an appointment for a knowledge examination unless you need to have the test read to you.
-You must arrive at least one hour before a branch closes to take a knowledge examination.
+You must complete your knowledge examination before the branch closes.
+Therefore, please plan to arrive at least one hour before a branch closes at a minimum.